 Notice how we can daisy chain the boards to have an alternative arrangement of three boards; this configuration can be expanded.
 Remember each configuration needs careful consideration with the firmware programming and jumper settings.
+This daisy chain configuration is not supported by the default FPGA firmware.

 Daisy Chaining More Boards